benhatsor/joycon.js/README.md

 // preset can be mild, medium or strong controllers.vibrate({ preset: 'medium' }, 250); // -> time in ms

-// or you can choose your own values controllers.vibrate({
+// or choose your own values
+controllers.vibrate({
   mildMotorIntensity: 0.5,
   strongMotorIntensity: 0.5